-examination of the development of the Achaean colony at Sybaris clear that the were constantly acting in fear of opposition, whether it came at the hands of the indigenous inhabitants of the area, or their Achaean neighbors.
+The examination of the development of the Achaean colony at Sybaris makes clear that the Sybarites were constantly acting in fear of opposition, whether it came at the hands of the indigenous inhabitants of the area, or their Achaean neighbors.
 From the early stages of development, the Sybarites were attempting to appease their native counterparts by holding their cultural and religious traditions on par with their own, which is evident in the character of the sanctuaries in the outlying territory and through the conglomeration of styles of pottery and votive objects discovered.
-Similar to what s practiced in the other Achaean colonies later on, the construction of sanctuaries in the outlying territory ensured that the satellite settlements were constantly under Sybarite control.
-In addition, the use of indigenous building techniques alongside the architectural style of the also ensure the support of the native populations in keeping control of the area.
-As they moved into the 6th century BCE, Sybaris was attempting to solidify influence in Southern Italy, but only from their Greek neighbors, who believed that their inclination for luxury and penchant for indigenous styles was unacceptableAlthough the Sybarites were active in representing their Greek identity on the mainland, the other Achaean colonies in Southern Italy still refused to accept their hegemony and believed that Sybari w acting to their Achaean origins.
-As the colonization of the Southern Italian peninsula was underway, Sybaris stood strong, and was the most significant economic entity in Magna Graecia for a time, but unique cultural practices and intense need for expansion eventually brought to ruin.
+Similarly to what was practiced in the other Achaean colonies later on, the construction of sanctuaries in the outlying territory ensured that the Sybarite satellite settlements were constantly under Sybarite control.
+In addition, the use of indigenous building techniques alongside the architectural style of the Greeks also ensured the support of the native populations in keeping control of the area.
+As they moved into the 6th century BCE, Sybaris was attempting to solidify its influence in Southern Italy, but only received opposition from their Greek neighbors, who believed that their inclination for luxury and penchant for indigenous styles was unacceptable.
+Although the Sybarites were active in representing their Greek identity on the mainland, the other Achaean colonies in Southern Italy still refused to accept their hegemony and believed that the Sybarites wer acting contrary to their Achaean origins.
+As the colonization of the Southern Italian peninsula was underway, Sybaris stood strong, and was the most significant economic entity in Magna Graecia for a time, but its unique cultural practices and intense need for expansion eventually brought it to ruin.